Spotlight on Local Art

 St. Louis artist Jennifer Hayes created a bright abstract painting depicting an iconic century-old public landmark for St. Louis Children’s Hospital.

-Artist Jeffrey Vaughn created a photo-realistic oil painting inspired by the tranquil garden paths surrounding Memorial Hospital Shiloh.
+Artist Jeffrey Vaughn created a custom photo-realistic oil painting inspired by the tranquil garden paths surrounding Memorial Hospital Shiloh.

 Steven & Cheryl Ward used locally harvested materials to create prairie grass art for the Siteman Cancer Center waiting room at Memorial Hospital Shiloh.